crispinprojects/picheckers/README.md

 The code will be updated as and when I find bugs or make other improvements such as enhancing the minimax jump algorithm.

 The minimax jump algorithm is slow when put into the deep-search mode.
-Htop shows that the minimax algorithm is running on one thread using one of the four CPU cores of the Raspberry Pi4 processor.
 Future work will explore if a parallel version of the minimax search algorithm can be developed to reduce search time.

 ## Version Control